hieuvp/learning-python/advanced-tutorials/closures/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

-Without the nonlocal keyword, the output would be "3 9", however, with its usage, we get "3 3", that is the value of the "number" variable gets modified.
+Without the `nonlocal` keyword, the output would be `3 9`, however, with its usage, we get `3 3`, that is the value of the `number` variable gets modified.

 Now, how about we return the function object rather than calling the nested function within.
 (Remember that even functions are objects.
-(It's Python.))
+It's Python.)

 ```python
 def transmit_to_space(message):